 Medical Records Coder Salary

-A Medical Records Coder earns an average wage of $17.65 per hour.
-The highest paying skills associated with this job are Surgical coding and International Statistical Classifications of Diseases - 10 (ICD - 10) Coding.
+The average rate for a Medical Records Coder is $17.60 per hour.
+The skills that increase pay for this job the most are Surgical coding and International Statistical Classifications of Diseases - 10 (ICD - 10) Coding.
+Experience has a moderate effect on income for this job.

 Job Description for Medical Records Coder